joric/paste_to_ue/README.md

 ```

 Paste clipboard to the UE5 "Python" window (not REPL), it allows multiline text.
-You can also specify blueprint and scale in the popup menu.
+You can also specify blueprint and scale in the toolbar (use with caution, scale is taken from the scene).
-Scale needs to be bigger than 0 to apply scene scale, use with caution.
 You can also apply scale for all selected objects in UE without moving them by changing scale value in properties.

-### Mesh Separation

-There's some work on point cloud matching for joined objects and mesh align.
-Select any objects in the scene (the smallest will be a template, the next smallest will be searched),
-press Ctrl+Shift+D. It will find and create template instances with matching scaling/rotation.
-Then you can select them, press Ctrl+Shift+C, and paste them to UE.

 #### Video